From crafts to donating gifts to baking cookies, there are so many Christmas things to do with kids on this list to inspire you.

 Of course, after you pick out the tree, head home and start decorating.
 You can block out a whole afternoon to do this or you can leave out a box of ornaments and tell everyone to put one on the tree every time they walk past the box.

 Now is a good time to add the ornament of the year, if you follow that tradition like we do.
-We ordered a very 2020 ornament last year so we can forever remember this time of masks and hand sanitizer.
+We ordered a very 2020 ornament last year so we can forever remember this time.
 Every other year, we order an ornament that’s really specific and sentimental to us and what we did that year.

-You could also order a package from Santa.
+If you can’t make those, you could order a package from Santa.
 Those come personalized with letters from Santa to your kids.
-It’s definitely a safe way to keep Santa a part of this year.
+It’s definitely a fun way to keep Santa a part of this season.

 Speaking of Santa, if you’re local to us, check out our list of Where To See Santa In Wilmington, NC.